nagyist/tao-user-guide/src/3.0/take-a-tour/assign-test-takers-to-groups.md

 **Step 2:** Within the Library, click on a desired *class* or on the Groups folder itself.

-This brings up a new Actions Bar directly above the canvas that includes an icon to create New Groups.
-Clicking on this creates a new Group, and a near identical canvas where the panes focus on the new group.
+This brings up a new button bank directly below the Library that includes an icon to create New Groups.
+Clicking on this creates a new Group, and a near identical canvas where the panes focus on the new Group.
 We will be concentrating on the library, and the first two panes only.

-**Step 3:** Rename the new group, if desired.
+**Step 3:** Rename the new Group, if desired.

 To do this, change the default name given in the Label field, and hit the blue *Save* button.